 Sensitive Data with Dropbox

-You may use Dropbox at U-M to maintain Protected Health Information (PHI) regulated by HIPAA, with the exception of Dropbox Paper.
+You may use Dropbox at U-M to maintain Protected Health Information (PHI) regulated by HIPAA.
 HIPAA compliance is a shared responsibility and you are expected to comply with all HIPAA requirements.

 - You may use Michigan Medicine Microsoft 365 Online (Word for the web, etc.) to edit PHI stored in Dropbox.
 PHI cannot be stored or edited in U-M Google docs or U-M Microsoft 365 Online, though these integrations are available.